Looking for some fun Halloween STEM activities to do with the kids this October?

 - Food coloring (optional)

-To create our pumpkin volcano we sprinkled a healthy dose of baking soda into the bottom of the pumpkin.
+To create your volcano jack o lantern, sprinkle a healthy dose of baking soda into the bottom of the pumpkin.
 How much you need will depend on the size of your pumpkin.

-We had fun adding pumpkin seeds to the bottom of our pumpkin.
-When the vinegar was added the foam caused the pumpkin seeds to bubble up and spill out with the pumpkin volcano’s lava.
+When the vinegar is added the foam will cause the pumpkin seeds to bubble up and spill out with the pumpkin volcano’s lava.

-And who could resist using a spoon and giving the volcano a bit of a stir?
 Mixing it helps more baking soda react with the vinegar and you get a second eruption.
-So fun!

 Other fun fall activities to try: